Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to create a directory called my_dir with permissions 751 in the directory
+how to change the group owner to school for the file hello